Llano County, Texas Land For Sale (151 results)

 Mountain View Ranch offers a remarkable opportunity with its unique 272 acres.
 The ranch is conveniently located just 15 minutes west of Llano, one hour from Fredericksburg, and 50 minutes from Horseshoe Bay, with 2,780 feet of county road frontage and paved access directly to the ranch via Valley Springs Rd.

-With a significant portion of the ranch remaining untouched, the new owner will have the opportunity to create their vision for this exceptional ranch.
+With a significant portion of the ranch remaining untouched, the new owner will have the opportunity to create their vision for this exceptional property.

 10/29/2025